When is the best time to climb Kilimanjaro?

 In addition to these two predominant wind patterns, one also has to consider that November brings North-Eastern monsoon winds.
 This means ALOT of rain and incredible

-January through to March and June through to October are considered the best time climb Kilimanjaro
+January through to March and June through to October are considered the best times to climb Kilimanjaro

 Best time for a unique Kilimanjaro summit